python/cpython/Doc/library/curses.rst

 .. data:: version

-   A string representing the current version of the module.
+   A byte string representing the current version of the module.
 Also available as :const:`__version__`.

 Some constants are available to specify character cell attributes.